WTR-GITHUB/PYTHON_II_PART/Logging.md

 args=('logfile.log',)
 ```

 The handler_fileHandler section defines the configuration for the fileHandler handler.
 The class attribute specifies the type of handler to use.
 In this case, a FileHandler is used to send log messages to a file.
 The level attribute sets the minimum level of severity for log messages to be handled by this handler.
-In this case, messages with a severity of DEBUG or higher will
+In this case, messages with a severity of DEBUG or higher will.

+Task for everyone in the class: try changing the arguments in the config file, experiment with different handlers.